Basic Belize Vacation Planning Hints

 Following are issues to consider when planning your Belize vacation:

 - How far ahead should you plan your Belize vacation?
 If you're interested in a Belize vacation during the Christmas/New Year's/Easter holidays, 8-12 months advance planning isn't too long unless you're only interested in very budget lodging.
-For Belize vacations during spring break, US Thanksgiving or President's Day weekend (US), starting to plan your vacation 8-10 months ahead of time is a good idea and you should start planning "high season" Belize vacations (mid December through the end of April) 6-8 months in advance to ensure a good array of lodging options.
-A month or two should be sufficient for the rest of the year, although some local events, such as Cacaofest (Toledo District) and Costa Maya (San Pedro) can fill up area hotels months ahead of time.
+For Belize vacations during spring break, US Thanksgiving or President's Day weekend (US), starting to plan your vacation 8-10 months ahead of time is a good idea and you should start planning "high season" Belize vacations (mid December through the end of April) 8 months in advance to ensure a good array of lodging options.
+A 4 to 6 months should be sufficient for the rest of the year, although some local events, such as Cacaofest (Toledo District) and Costa Maya (San Pedro) can fill up area hotels months ahead of time.